Ukrainian band teams up with Ed Sheeran for charity single

 “The sirens interrupted our sleep, grabbed in two suitcases everything that is in the past, then go!” sings Antytila frontman Taras Topolia on the Ukrainian band’s new collaboration with Ed Sheeran.

 It’s a reworked version of Sheeran’s hit single “2step."
 Topolia has added a new verse and created a video to promote the remix.
-The version was released Monday.
+The version was released on Monday 2 May.

-“I decided to explain in the lyrics how it was the first day of the war for me and for millions of Ukrainian people,” the singer-songwriter — and now soldier — told the Associated Press on Tuesday, talking from Ukraine, on the frontline of the war against the Russian invasion.
+“I decided to explain in the lyrics how it was the first day of the war for me and for millions of Ukrainian people,” the singer-songwriter – and now soldier – told the Associated Press the nex day, talking from Ukraine on the frontline of the war against the Russian invasion.

 In the music video, Topolia leans against the side of a military vehicle during a patrol with his battalion, the reality of life right now for this recording artist turned soldier.